alexyang1818/bootcamp_challenge1/Written_Report_Template.md

 |40000 to 44999 |	      2|	     1|	      3|	67%|	 33%|
 |45000 to 49999 |	      0|	     1|	      1|	 0%|	100%|
 |Greater Than 50000 |	  2|	    14|	     16|	13%|	 88%|
-|

 It is noticed that the number of Total Projects is small when the goal is greater than 15000, especially when the goal is greater than 25000.
-Therefore, any conclusion drawn from this range should be cross-checked carefully due to lack of samples.
+Therefore, any observation made from this range should be cross-checked carefully due to lack of samples.
 <br>
 <br>

-Below is the plot of successful and failed rate in relation to campaign goals.
+Below is the plot of successful and failed percentage in relation to campaign goals.
 <br>
 <br>